 If your state tax authority finds that you have overpaid your taxes for the year, you’ll receive the surplus back by way of a tax refund, or you can credit it to next year’s taxes.
 However, if you underpay and end up owing state tax at the end of the year, you may be subject to penalties.

-To be sure you’re making a reasonable estimate, we recommend you consult with your CPA.
+To be sure you’re making a reasonable estimate, we recommend you consult with a tax professional.

 5. Submit your state tax return by the extended due date